wp-plugins/wp-flash/readme.txt

 == Screenshots ==

-The plugin has no user interface, so there is no screenshots
+The plugin has no user interface, so there is no screenshots.

 == Changelog ==